gorarakelyan/metaseq/docs/training.md

 #### Running Aim UI to explore the results

-Once training is started, open Aim UI to explore the results
+Once training is started, open Aim UI to explore the results:

 `aim up --repo ./path/to/logs`